 Step 2: Type “FIND(“]”,CELL(“filename”)+1,500″.
-Essentially what the formula does is it goes into the file name, finds the “]” which is where the workbook name ends.
+Essentially what the formula does is go into the file name and find the “]” which is where the workbook name ends.
 From there it moves over one character (+1) to where the sheet name starts.
 Finally, we add 500 to the end, or any number that is larger than the number of characters a sheet name would realistically have.

 Congratulations, you have now displayed the name of a sheet in Excel!

 Download the Free Template